IFlowly/python-iflowly-sdk/README.md

 # python-iflowly-sdk
-SDK Python Wrapper for IFlowly APIs
+SDK Python Wrapper for IFlowly APIs / Integration with Zapier